Dynamic Snippets

 </article>

-We are almost done: the application will now work in AJAX.
-Here too we have to optimize the application, because due to the use of Nette Database, the signal processing will unnecessarily load all articles from the database instead of one.
-However, the advantage is that there will be no rendering, because only our component is actually rendered.
+We're almost finished: the application will now function with AJAX.
+Here too, optimization is needed because, due to the use of Nette Database, signal processing unnecessarily loads all articles from the database instead of just the relevant one.
+The advantage, however, is that no unnecessary rendering occurs, as only the specific component instance is rendered.